-IT Company –
+IT Company – AI audit for

 The project’s complexity is ranked at medium.

 Code4Thought had to analyze/evaluate Client’s AI model that allows network administrators of a given corporation to monitor and identify security threats by flagging inconsistent or suspicious activity from the corporation’s employees active in their networks.

 The complexity of the solution provided was largely due to the complexity of the AI model being used by Client.
 We had to build our Explainability Algorithm on a system that:

 - Was a complex behavioral analytics system using multivariate (i.e., approximately 33 features describing a user’s behavior) anomaly detection indicators;

 - Was based on unsupervised AI algorithms that self-identify potential, previously unknown threats; and

 - Used input data that was filtered and labeled automatically by telemetry and not by a human operator.

 Code4Thought’s proprietary technology PyThia, was used to help Client understand where it stands with respect to controlling the AI model behind their Network Monitoring service and to establish a mechanism for constantly explaining its decisions.